Tomires/thesis/analysis.md

 # Existing products

-In this chapter we will introduce some of the many examples of non-gaming educational applications as well as a couple educational videogames that I draw expertise from when designing the educational element of my videogame.
+In this chapter we will introduce some of the many examples of non-gaming educational applications as well as a couple educational videogames that we draw expertise from when designing the educational element of our videogame.
 Also mentioned are examples of the role-playing game genre that include turn-based combat.
 We conclude the chapter by selecting features that would form the basis for our game.

 ## Non-gaming applications